 As described by Sayyadi (2019), a flexible organizational structure is often characterized by an 'organic' or 'decentralized' structure where even lower-level staff are allowed to contribute to decision-making and the natural growth of themselves beyond the rules and policies of the organisation.
-In contrast to a tall organizational structure, Pawlowski (2016) argued that a flexible organizational structure has a flatter shape, reduced specialization or departmentalization, a decentralized decisionmaking mechanism, lower standardization, and lower formalization.
-Delić, Alibegović, and Mešanović (2016) examined the effect of process organizational structure on intrapreneurial development in 28 manufacturing entities and 26 service providers in Bosnia and Herzegovina.
-They revealed a significant effect of process organisational structure on the development of intrapreneurship in these firms.
-They further concluded that firms with more process organisational structure also possess flattened or flexible structures, decentralization of power and responsibilities, higher communication among organisational members, and reduced bureaucracy.
-Shoghi and Safieepoor (2013) conducted an empirical study involving 355 employees from 12 companies in Iran and revealed that organizational structure has a positive and significant effect on the orientation of intrapreneurship.
-However, the authors suggested that to employees with an intrapreneurship-friendly environment and structure, there should be minimal and flexible rules and regulations.
+In contrast to a tall and stiff organizational structure, Pawlowski (2016) argued that a flexible organizational structure has a flatter shape, reduced specialization or departmentalization, a decentralized decision-making mechanism, lower standardization, and lower formalization.
+Delić, Alibegović, and Mešanović (2016) examined the effect of a process organisational structure on intrapreneurial development in 28 manufacturing entities and 26 service providers in Bosnia and Herzegovina.
+They revealed a significant effect of the process organisational structure on the development of intrapreneurship in these firms.
+They further concluded that the firms with more process organisational structure also possess a flattened or flexible structure, decentralisation of power and responsibilities, higher communication among organisational members, and reduced bureaucracy.
+Shoghi and Safieepoor (2013) conducted an empirical study involving 355 employees from 12 companies in Iran and revealed that the organisational structure has a positive and significant effect on the orientation of intrapreneurship.
+However, the authors suggested that in order to provide the employees with an intrapreneurship-friendly environment and structure, there should be minimal and flexible rules and regulations.